lorencerri/screeps/README.md

 - [ ] Implement a builder area and an upgrader area
 - [ ] Implement rooms for the various roles
 - [ ] Automatically determine wether a chest is import or export using heuristics
+- [ ] Generate a map of where energy is needed the most
+- [ ] Automatically run scripts based on level of the room

 **Known Issues**